ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 ..
 TODO write about syminfo.tickerid in extended format and function tickerid

 The second argument of the ``security`` function, ``resolution`` (i.e., the *timeframe*), is also a string.
-Any intraday resolution is set by specifying a number of minutes.
+All intraday resolutions are defined using a number of minutes.
 The lowest resolution is *one minute* which is indicated by the literal ``"1"``.
 It is possible to request any [#minutes]_ number of minutes: ``"5"``, ``"10"``, ``"21"``, etc. *Hourly* resolution is also set by minutes [#hours]_.
 For example, the